 There are always special ones to take home with you.
 Come every year for a collection of different ones to admire.

 You can't beat the homemade chocolates in the area.
-At Troyer's Candies you can even dip your own.
+While visitng a private Amish home you can dip your own.
 A special treat for the season.

 It's December, of course you have to shop while you are here.
 That can be done at Sol's Exchange, the shops along the streets of Berlin, or the Holmes County Flea Market (opened special hours in December).

-And while in Berlin, stop by the Pretzel Nook for a homemade soft pretzel for you, and some awesome popcorn you can take home as gifts (maybe even a gift to yourself).
+And while in Berlin, stop by for a homemade soft pretzel for you, and some awesome popcorn you can take home as gifts (maybe even a gift to yourself).

 Spend a fun-filled, family-friendly time enjoying a memorable performance at the Ohio Star Theater.
 From unforgettable characters to old-fashioned simplicity and non-stop laughter, this is the place to let your heart sing and your spirit soar.
 See show information under each seasonal listing on this website.
 Enjoy an all-you-can-eat, family-style meal in an Amish home, capped off with a wonderful Amish country show.
 I would be glad to book an all-inclusive package for you.

 A ship.
 A storm.
 And one family's unsinkable mission to rescue Christmas for their Chicago community.
 This new musical is inspired by the true story of the Rouse-Simmons, the most famous of the historic Christmas Tree Ships.